Where were the seeds of our Pride Month planted? How did it start?

 Susan Cole, feminist author and playwright, was at the event in 1981.
 “When you are in a historical moment, you really don’t know you’re in a historical moment,” she reflects on queerstory.ca.
 “We didn’t really understand the importance of what was happening at that time.”

 The ArQuives continues to document this history and those vital historical moments.
 We have archives of each of these porto-pride events, documenting our history to keep our stories of Pride alive.

 We’ve Just Had the Best Pride Ever – It’s Time To Join the Archives To Keep Our Stories Alive!

 Become a member of the largest, independent LGBTQ2+ Archives in the world.
 For as little as $15 you can become a member and know that you are supporting our communities, our past and our future.

 Our mission is to collect, preserve, and share the histories of LGBTQ2+ people in Canada.
 We celebrate the diversity and richness of our shared history through archiving, exhibitions, and research – and we can’t do it alone.
 Our supporting members are instrumental in keeping our stories alive through their generous donations of time and financial gifts.
-If you are not a member yet, consider joining us at the CLGA so we can continue to preserve our past for future LGBTQ2+ generations.
+If you are not a member yet, consider joining us at The ArQuives so we can continue to preserve our past for future LGBTQ2+ generations.